Best Credit Cards to Build Credit

 For example, a card may offer 1 point per £1 spent on all purchases, and the cardholder can redeem those points for rewards such as airline tickets, hotel stays, or gift cards.

-A balance-transfer credit card is a credit card that allows you to transfer the balance from one or more credit cards onto a new card, typically at a lower interest rate.
+A 0% balance transfer credit card is a credit card that allows you to transfer the balance from one or more credit cards onto a new card, typically at a lower interest rate.

-Read our article on balance transfers for a more in-depth explanation if this sounds like a good fit for what you want in a credit card!
+Read our article on balance transfers for a more in-depth explanation.

 Related Articles